 1924: Birthdate of Donald J. Sobol, the Bronx native who created “Encyclopedia Brown, the clever boy detective.”
 (As reported by Denise Grady)

-1925: Sir Harry Gloster Armstrong, the British Consul General at New York, addressed a meeting of the Palestine Chamber of Commerce at the Hotel Pennsylvania.
-He “extolled the aspirations ehind the movement to develop the ancient holy land as the national center of the Jewish race.”
+1925: Sir Harry Gloster Armstrong, the British Consul General at New York, addressed a meeting of the Paelstine Chamber of Commerce at the Hotel Pennsylvania.
+He “extolled the aspirations behind the movement to develop the ancient hol land as national centre of the Jewish race.”
 Sir Harry reviewed the improving economic conditions in the country siting the “growth of industry and increase in imports.”

 1925: Opening day of the Palestine-Near East Exhibition and Fair at Tel Aviv.